hirosystems/docs/docs/docs/how-to-guides/how-to-run-stacks-blockchain-api-docker.md

 /bin/stacks-node start --config /src/stacks-node/Config.toml
 ```

-There should now be a running stacks-blockchain instance running on ports `20443-20444`:
+You should now see a running stacks-blockchain instance running on ports `20443-20444`:

 ```bash
 $ docker ps --filter name=stacks-blockchain$